In this Article:

 Q: Who can write student bios?

 A: Any volunteer with the Hosting Volunteer affiliation can write bios.
-Instructions and training will be provided on Help & Learning.
+Instructions and training are available on Help & Learning.

 Q: Why are there times when I can’t enter a Hold request?
 What if I want to place a student during this timeframe?